 You can make the chile oil days or even weeks before you get started on the rest of the quesadilla.
-Use the extra oil with anything—drizzled on roasted vegetables, stirred into soups, or with fried eggs.” — Gonzalo Guzman and Stacy Adimando in their 2018 Beard Award–nominated Nopalito.
+Use the extra oil with anything—drizzled on roasted vegetables, stirred into soups, or with fried eggs.” — Gonzalo Guzman and Stacy Adimando in their 2018 Beard Award–winning cookbook, Nopalito.

 Cascabel Chile Oil:

 - 6 dried cascabel chiles, stemmed and seeded